jmichaelb/LocalBasisFunction/Python/README.md

 Tested in Python 3.7.0
+But targeted to 3.6 (Anaconda)

 Packages to install

+If using Anaconda, replace `pip` with `conda`
-- `pip3 install --upgrade pip`
+- `pip install --upgrade pip`
-- `pip3 install scipy` - automatically installs numpy
+- `pip install scipy` - automatically installs numpy
-- `pip3 install jupyter`  See also https://jupyter.readthedocs.io/en/latest/install.html
+- `pip install jupyter` - See also https://jupyter.readthedocs.io/en/latest/install.html
-- `pip3 install matplotlib`
+- `pip install matplotlib`
-- `pip3 install psutil`
+- `pip install psutil`
+- `pip install hdf5storage`

 You may need to repeat these steps whenever upgrading Python.